The amygdala hijack can take over your brain and cause you to make investing mistakes.

-These changes affect our emotions, and if we’re not careful, those emotions can lead us to make mistakes.
-We must understand how our emotions work, and how we can keep them under control, so that we can make better decisions in investing and in life.
+In order to avoid this, you must understand how your emotions work, and how you can keep them under control, so that we can make better decisions in investing and in life.

-Our brain’s emotion center is called the amygdala.
-This is the part of the brain that’s responsible for the fight or flight response.
-This ancient and important survival skill is what helped us save ourselves from danger in primitive times.
-When we see or sense danger, the fight or flight response kicks in, causing the heart to pump faster, providing more oxygen and energy for muscles, and releasing adrenaline and cortisol to suppress the immune system.
+The amygdala is the part of the brain that’s responsible for the fight or flight response.
+When we see or sense danger, the fight or flight response kicks in, causing the heart to pump faster, pumping more oxygen to our muscles, and releasing adrenaline and cortisol to suppress the immune system.
+This ancient and important survival skill is what helped us save ourselves from danger in primitive times

-Under normal circumstances, we process information through the neocortex, or “thinking brain,” where logic occurs.
-When the Amygdala Hijack happens, this normal process is short-circuited and the thinking brain is bypassed, sending signals directly to the “emotional brain” section.
+The amygdala hijack happens when there is an emotional trigger—like someone cutting you off, or when you see negative returns in your investments.
+When the Amygdala Hijack happens, the normal process of logical thinking is short-circuited and the prefrontal cortex is bypassed, sending signals directly to the “emotional brain” section.
 This often leads to bad decisions and later regret.

 The Amygdala Hijack actually affects our ability to think.
 Experts say that when the amygdala is active, our thinking power is disrupted and we experience deficits in problem solving and thinking power.
 It’s like losing 10 to 15 points of IQ temporarily, which explains why we look back and say, “What was I thinking?”(3)